 Now that your Amaryllis has finished blooming for the year, it is time to start planning for the seasons to come.
 Each year, the bulb will get bigger, and have the potential to pump out even more blooms.
 But there is also a way to control a succession of Amaryllis blooms that could last from Christmas to Easter.
+And its easy once you know a few tips.
 Let’s get started!

 MOVING YOUR AMARYLLIS OUTDOORS FOR THE SUMMER

 You now have the choice of letting your Amaryllis spend the Summer indoors by a window, or outdoors.